murtazox04/murtazox04/README.md

 # 👨‍💻 Murtazo Khurramov

 Hi there!
 My name is Murtazo and I'm a python developer from Uzbekistan.
-I enjoy working with Django, DRF, FastAPI, SQLAlchemy, Aiogram, NumPY, Pandas.
+I enjoy working with Django, DRF, FastAPI, SQLAlchemy, Aiogram, NumPY, Pandas, Flet(basic)
 ## Projects

 Here are some projects I've created and have had the opportunity to work on with brilliant people.